aculab-com/AculabCall-notification-server/README.md

 please note that FCM notifications can be used for call to iOS and Android, however this example server uses APN for iOS call to demonstrate its use.

+**Note** WebRTCDemo browser interface does not make use of notifications, therefore does work only with an app being open.
+Furthermore, to call WebRTCDemo browser interface, the browser client must be added as a user in this server database.

 ## Apple APN

 1. Set up VoIP notifications